user18130814200115-2/userslariza/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-This is a fork of the [lariza browser](https://uninformativ.de/git/lariza).
+This is a fork of the [lariza browser](https://uninformativ.de/git/lariza), a simple webkit GTK3 browser.

-The following features have been added:
+## Regular features
+- A WebKit2 viewport
+- An input box to change the URI or to search the current page
+- Built-in download manager
+- Indicator for web feeds
+- Global content zoom
+- Cooperative instances using FIFOs
+- Certificate trust store
+- Bundled user-supplied JavaScripts (optional):
+    - Link hints
+- Bundled web extensions (optional):
+    - Adblock

+## Added features
 - Keybindings to disable- (ctl+j) and re-enable-javascript (ctrl+shift+j)
 - Keybindings added for zooming in and out (ctrl+=) (ctrl+-)
   + Keybind to reset zoom (ctrl+0)